turingschool/front-end-curriculum/lessons/array-prototype-methods-intro.md

 Unless you've encountered a similar example in the past, `[1, 10, 3, 7]` is probably not what you were expecting the `sort()` method to return.
 By default, JavaScript uses lexicographical sorting.
 You can think of it as alphabetical sorting.
 7 may come before 10 numerically, but 10 comes first lexicographically.

-So, how do we sort numbers then? `Array.prototype.sort()` also accepts a callback function that it will use to evalute the order of the elements in the new array it returns.
+So, how do we sort numbers then? `Array.prototype.sort()` also accepts a callback function that it will use to evaluate the order of the elements in the new array it returns.

 The callback function compares two elements at a time and the `sort()` method rearranges the elements based on a value returned by the callback function.